The 2018 Rideshare Insurance Guide For Uber And Lyft Drivers

 Yes.
 If you’re going to drive rideshare, and you want to be fully covered, you absolutely need to get rideshare insurance.
 Some of the most heartbreaking stories I’ve heard are about drivers who had an accident while waiting for a ride request.
 Their insurance would not cover the repairs and usually cancelled the policy.

-Do I have to get rideshare insurance if I drive for Lyft or Uber?
+Do I have to get rideshare insurance if I Drive With Lyft or Uber?

 No. Lyft and Uber only require that a driver have their name on a personal auto insurance policy that was written in the state where the driver will be working.
 However, it’s still a very good idea to purchase a rideshare insurance policy.

 Lyft and Uber only require a personal insurance policy because they don’t want uninsured drivers on their platforms.
 However, while the coverage levels on the Lyft and Uber insurance policies are pretty high, a driver may still face out of pocket expenses in the event of an accident.
 Both companies tend to shift the expense of accidents over to drivers, in the form of high deductibles, and the lower coverage levels during period 1.
 That’s why it’s incumbent on drivers to look out for themselves and make sure they have proper and complete auto insurance coverage.
 Spending a little now can save a lot down the line.

 Why is it important to have rideshare insurance?